 Data breach statistics show millions of data get stolen or lost every day.

-Earlier, I wrote about cloud managed firewall and received feedback to write about an FREE or open-source firewall.
+Earlier, I wrote about a cloud-managed firewall and received feedback to write about a FREE or open-source firewall.

 So here you go.

 The following free firewall is different than a web application firewall.
 They are to protect infrastructure instead of code or application.

 An open-source security solution with a custom kernel based on FreeBSD OS. pfSense is one of the leading network firewalls with a commercial level of features.

 pfSense is available as a hardware device, virtual appliance, and downloadable binary (community edition).

 What you get in FREE is community edition.

 I like their extensive documentation, well explained, and easy to follow.
 On a high-level, some of the worth mentioning pfSense features are:

 - Firewall – IP/port filtering, limiting connections, layer two capable, scrubbing